ggerlach1/BIOF085/README.md

 The material covered during the workshop is in `jupyter notebooks` as they allow the use of Markdown and embedding for figures.
 During the workshop most material is covered via live-coding using either `Spyder`, `jupyter`, or `google-colab`.
 The other component of the class is work from screen cast videos allowing independent work.

-The data and notebooks are also contained in a google drive folder which provides easy access for students unfamiliar with coding in general.
+The data and notebooks are also contained in a google drive [folder](https://drive.google.com/drive/folders/1b34gkpGXjP8LDLq5rMJ7mUoCJX8pMt4d?usp=sharing) which provides easy access to the notebooks and data for students unfamiliar with coding in general.
+We found fewer issues with this than other methods of providing the data and live notebooks.

 ## Licenses